The Babysitter: Killer Queen: Plot

-Cole and Phoebe arrive at Phoebe's old family cabin, where they take refuge and hope to wait out the night.
+Cole and Phoebe arrive at her old family cabin, where they take refuge and hope to wait out the night.
 In the cabin bunker, Phoebe reveals to Cole that her parents died because she crashed into them in a fatal car accident.
 Cole comforts her, and the two have sex.
 Melanie calls Cole's father Archie, who has been searching for him alongside Melanie's father Juan, and fakes being drunk so that he can pick them up, hoping to lure Cole out.
 Cole and Phoebe come out of the bunker armed with crossbows and John accidentally kills himself when a chandelier crashes on him.
-Archie gives Cole a sleeping drug so he can take him to his car as Melanie kills Juan with a machete and captures Phoebe.
+Archie gives Cole a sleeping drug so he can take him to his car while Melanie kills Juan with a machete and captures Phoebe.

 While stopping for gas, Cole regains consciousness, locks Archie out of the car, and drives back to the lake to save Phoebe.
 In a cove, Melanie holds Phoebe hostage before Cole shows up and volunteers to be sacrificed.
-Bee emerges from the water and is revealed to be Phoebe's babysitter who was responsible for the car accident that killed her parents.
-She made a deal with the devil to save Phoebe's life in exchange for her soul.
-Sonya, Allison, Max, and John are resurrected again, and the four and Melanie drink the blood of Cole mixed with Boom-Boom's blood.
-However, since Cole has had sex with Phoebe, the ritual backfires and the five melt and disintegrate.
-Bee, who did not drink the blood, reveals that she orchestrated everything so that Phoebe and Cole could unite and defeat the cult, having had a change of heart after Cole's love confession after her initial defeat.
+Bee emerges from the water and is revealed to be Phoebe's babysitter who was responsible for the car accident that killed her parents; she made a deal with the Devil to save Phoebe's life in exchange for her soul.
+Sonya, Allison, Max, and John are resurrected again, and the four and Melanie drink Cole's blood mixed with Boom-Boom's blood.
+However, since Cole has had sex with Phoebe and is therefore no longer "innocent", the ritual backfires and the five melt and disintegrate.
+Bee, who did not drink the blood, reveals that she orchestrated everything so Phoebe and Cole could unite and defeat the cult, having had a change of heart from Cole's love confession after her initial defeat.
 However, since Bee is still technically a demon, she drinks the blood and disintegrates to save the two.
-Archie shows up and, having witnessed Bee's death, now believes what Cole said was true.
-As the sun comes up, Cole and Phoebe embrace in a kiss, while Archie looks on proudly.
+Archie shows up and, having witnessed Bee's death, finally believes Cole.
+As the sun rises, Cole and Phoebe embrace and kiss while Archie looks on proudly.